Run a Static Website

 Putting the app together

-At this point, if you have a local clone of the amp-example-static
+At this point, if you have a local clone of the amp-example-static repository,

-you could go ahead and run amp run
+you could go ahead and run amp run from its root directory and get the static

 site deployed without further ado.
 But that wouldn’t be very illuminating.
 Let’s